thellimist/bitses/_analyses/trusttoken-thellimist.md

 - Stable coins are one of the biggest markets of the future.
 Tokenized assets can represent $256 Trillion.
-- The team hasn't done anything spectacular in the past, however, they have executed really well doing TrueUSD.
+- The team hasn't done anything spectacular in the past, however, they have executed really well working on TrueUSD.
 They seem to be capable of executing a project this big.
 - Once TrustToken is owned, it's best to research to projects where TrustTokens can be staked.
 Otherwise, the benefit of the coin will be decreased